Kotlin/dokka/docs/topics/dokka-migration.md

 DGP v2 allows you to extend its functionality by [configuring custom plugins](https://github.com/Kotlin/dokka/blob/ae3840edb4e4afd7b3e3768a5fddfe8ec0e08f31/examples/gradle-v2/custom-dokka-plugin-example/demo-library/build.gradle.kts).
 Custom plugins enable additional processing or modifications to the documentation generation process.

-### Share Dokka configuration across modules
+### Share Dokka configuration across subprojects

-DPG v2 moves away from using `subprojects {}` or `allprojects {}` to share configuration across modules.
+DPG v2 moves away from using `subprojects {}` or `allprojects {}` to share configuration across subprojects.
 In future Gradle versions, using these approaches will [lead to errors](https://docs.gradle.org/current/userguide/isolated_projects.html).

 Follow the steps below to properly share Dokka configuration in multi-module projects [with existing convention plugins](#multi-module-projects-with-convention-plugins) or [without convention plugins](#multi-module-projects-without-convention-plugins).

-After sharing the Dokka configuration, you can aggregate the documentation from multiple modules into a single output.
+After sharing the Dokka configuration, you can aggregate the documentation from multiple subprojects into a single output.
 For more information, see
 [Update documentation aggregation in multi-module projects](#update-documentation-aggregation-in-multi-module-projects).

 > For a multi-module project example, see the [Dokka GitHub repository](https://github.com/Kotlin/dokka/tree/master/examples/gradle-v2/multimodule-example).